nicholashibberd/bouncing-vim/README.md

 ### Buffer enhancements

-* Reuse a buffer if a file is already open
+* Reuse a buffer if a file is already open.

 * Switch between buffers with the same shortcuts used for tabs in Chrome:
   `CTRL+PageUp/PageDown`;